ibm-cloud-docs/cis/fields-and-expressions.md

 |in| |Value appears in a set of values.
 Supports ranges using the ".." notation. |
 |not|!|See Boolean comparison|
 |bitwise_and|&|Compare bit field value|
-{: caption="Table 4.
-Comparison operators for expressions" caption-side="bottom"}
+{: caption="Comparison operators for expressions" caption-side="bottom"}

 Currently the CIS UI Visual Expression Builder only supports English operators.
 {: note}